nodejs/node/doc/api/http2.md

 If `name` is equal to `Http2Session`, the `PerformanceEntry` will contain the following additional properties:

-* `pingRTT` {number} The number of millseconds elapsed since the transmission of a `PING` frame and the reception of it's acknowledgement.
+* `pingRTT` {number} The number of milliseconds elapsed since the transmission of a `PING` frame and the reception of its acknowledgement.
 Only present if a `PING` frame has been sent on the `Http2Session`.
 * `streamCount` {number} The number of `Http2Stream` instances processed by the `Http2Session`.